dribeas/usingstdcpp_2017/README.md

-# usingstdcpp_2017
+# using std cpp 2017

-Slides de las presentaciones en usingstdcpp 2017
+Repositorio para colgar contenidos relativos a las presentaciones en *using std cpp 2017*.